stcline/Comparing_Sensors_V2/README.md

 - Repeat that process for the ultrasonic code.
 Name that file `ultrasonic.py`.

 - Each script is for a different prototype.
 Run the scripts on the appropriate circuit.
+To stop any process in Linux use _CTRL+C_.
 Pay attention to your terminal window while you manipulate the sensors.

   `sudo python3 limit.py`